castai/docs/docs/getting-started/external-cluster/aks/aks.md

 ---
-description: Learn how to connect your AKS cluster to CAST AI and start optimizing your cloud costs.
+description: Learn how to connect your AKS cluster to CAST AI and start taking control of your cloud costs.
 ---

 # Azure AKS